 One is often asked the question why even amongst the pandavas and their allies most of them died what was the cause ...?

 Mahabharata gives an important insight into a person’s loyalty.
 It examines not only loyalty but why a person is loyal?
 If we understand the reasons of loyalty then we get a complete picture.
+This clarity of vision, reduces the chances of bumping and creating conflict of opinions.

 Not everyone on the Pandavas side was fighting for the cause of Dharma.
 Dharma’s cause is wholesome and benefits society at large for a good amount of time.
 It is optimization of Dharma over maximization of Adharma.